 Grandmother Overlook: Two picnic tables reside by the second overlook guests come to after entering the park.
 These tables provide views of Grandfather Mountain’s neighbor Grandmother Mountain, as well as scenic views of the foothills and piedmont below.

-Sphynx Rock: On hot summer days, guests can picnic in the shade underneath one of the mountain’s oldest facades.
-One table and one grill reside on the far side of Sphynx Rock.
+Sphinx Rock: On hot summer days, guests can picnic in the shade underneath one of the mountain’s oldest facades.
+One table and one grill reside on the far side of Sphinx Rock.

 Split Rock Parking Area: Several picnic tables line the walkway that connects the Split Rock parking lot to the Mildred the Bear Animal Habitats.
 A couple of tables even provide overhead views of resident elk Merle and Watson.